hexbatch/apple-core/v1/docs/core/core-api-general/errors.md

         "message": "No to number is specified",
         "code": 21201,
         "more_info": "http:\/\/www.twilio.com\/docs\/errors\/21201"
+        "errors": []
         }

+errors array are additional errors, and can be missing

 Errors are under the api_errors, in the response.
 A response may have this missing if no errors.
 There can be more than one error here, so this is an array